 The Project will be financially viable, however, due to the Project's total budget of \$56 million (\$51 million for development & construction + \$5 million for launch & operations); Investors will be subjected to an extended payback period.
 In order to provide a more attractive cash flow and payback period for investors, we will seek long term loans of 30 years or more to cover the costs of construction.
-Due to this fact, as enumerated in the Lerring Paragraph below, we will from the County of Maui.
+Due to this fact, as enumerated in the Leasing Paragraph below, we will seek a 60-year lease the from the County of Maui.